 Change the following list item in D5.4 page 2008 lines 42-55 as shown:

 A STA (AP) can cache PMKSAs for APs (STAs) in the ESS to which it has previously performed a full IEEE Std 802.1X authentication or SAE authentication.
 If a STA wishes to roam to an AP for which it has cached one or more PMKSAs, it can include one or more PMKIDs in the RSNE of its (Re)Association Request frame.
 An AP that has retained the PMK for one or more of the PMKIDs can proceed with the 4-way handshake.
 The AP shall include the PMKID of the selected PMKSA in message 1 of the 4-way handshake.
-If none of the PMKIDs of the cached PMKSAs matches any of the supplied PMKIDs, or if the AKM of the cached PMKSA differs from that offered in the (Re)Association Request, or if the PMK in the cached PMKSA is no longer valid, then the Authenticator, in the case of Open System authentication, shall perform another IEEE Std 802.1X authentication and, in the case of SAE authentication, shall transmit a Deauthentication frame to the STA.
+If none of the PMKIDs of the cached PMKSAs matches any of the supplied PMKIDs, or if the AKM of the cached PMKSA differs from that offered in the (Re)Association Request, then the Authenticator, in the case of Open System authentication, shall perform another IEEE Std 802.1X authentication and, in the case of SAE authentication, shall transmit a Deauthentication frame to the STA.
 Similarly, if the STA fails to send a PMKID, the STA and AP need to perform a full IEEE Std 802.1X authentication.

 12.6.10.3 Cached PMKSAs and RSNA key management